danielrhammond/fu/README.md

 example:

-gh-open network # opens up the network view of the current git repository your in
+github network # opens up the network view of the current git repository your in

 ===============================================================================